oncomouse/courses/2024/engl655fall2024.md

 Failure to produce a successful response will result in a 0.
 You have three (3) make-up responses that will not count toward your total.

 ### Book Report

+In addition to our exploration of 20th- and 21st-century rhetorical theory through the lenses of "screen" and "time," I would also like you to update us on more recent work in both rhetoric and media theory that relates to class contents.
+You may choose from the following list of books:

 1. Anna Kornbluh, *Immediacy or, The style of too-late capitalism*
 2. Mark Fisher, *Capitalist Realism: Is There No Alternative?*